Oriental fruit fly

 - Papaya fruit fly

-- About the same length as a common housefly but more slender like a small wasp.
+- About the same length (approximately 7mm) as a common housefly but more slender and wasp-like in appearance.

 - Clear wings.

-- Generally, has a black back and a paler abdomen with a distinctive black T-shaped marking on the back.
+- Generally, has a black back and a paler abdomen with a distinctive black T-shaped marking on the abdomen.

 - Varies in colour from white to yellow-brown.